milmarim/Youtube-dl-batch-script/README.md

 Audio is downloaded as mp3 with thumbnails enabled also.

+Downloads are also saved by their video titles.

 Used youtube dl scrpits, note that output location's username is a placeholder, and is changed on installation.

 youtube-dl --extract-audio -i --audio-format mp3 --download-archive downloaded.txt --add-metadata --xattrs --embed-thumbnail --yes-playlist --output C:\Users\Markus\Music\Downloads\%%(title)s.%%(ext)s %urlyt%